Print

 2

-After soaking, transfer the chickpeas to a large pot and cook them in the same water.
+After soaking, transfer the chickpeas to a large pot along with the soaking water.
 Add more water if needed to fully cover them.
-Cook until tender—slightly overcooking will make the hummus extra creamy.
+Cook until tender — slightly overcooking is ideal, as it helps create an extra creamy hummus.

 3

-Drain the cooked chickpeas, reserving some cooking water.
-Let them cool to room temperature.
+Drain the cooked chickpeas, reserving some of the cooking water.
+Let the chickpeas cool to room temperature.
 In a food processor, add the chickpeas and garlic, then pulse to break them down.
-Add ice cubes to keep the mixture cool and ensure a smooth, creamy texture.
+Add a few ice cubes while blending — this helps keep the mixture cool and creates a smoother, creamier texture.

 4

-Run the food processor until the ice cubes break down and the mixture turns smooth and creamy.
-This may take a few minutes, depending on your processor's power.
-While running, gradually add the lemon juice, tahini, and salt.
-Blend for about 5 minutes until the flavors are well combined.
-Adjust salt and lemon juice to taste.
+Run the food processor until the ice cubes are fully broken down and the mixture becomes smooth and creamy — this may take a few minutes, depending on your processor.
+While it’s running, gradually add the lemon juice, tahini, and salt.
+Blend for about 5 minutes, until everything is well combined and the texture is silky.
+Taste and adjust the salt and lemon juice as needed.

 5

-Check the hummus consistency—it should be smooth and creamy, not too thick or runny.
-If needed, add cold chickpeas and reserved cooking water, one tablespoon at a time, blending until perfect.
-Once ready, spoon into a bowl, spread with the back of a spoon, and create a well in the center.
+Check the hummus consistency — it should be smooth, creamy, and spreadable, not too thick or too runny.
+If needed, add cold chickpeas or reserved cooking water, one tablespoon at a time, blending until the texture is just right.
+Once ready, spoon the hummus into a serving bowl, spread it with the back of a spoon, and create a well in the center for your garnish.

 6

-Optional: Garnish your hummus by adding cooked chickpeas to the well, drizzling with olive oil, and sprinkling a pinch of sumac.
-Now, your delicious homemade hummus is ready to enjoy!
+For a classic finish, add a few cooked chickpeas to the well, drizzle with olive oil, and sprinkle with a pinch of sumac.
+Now your creamy, homemade hummus is ready to enjoy — perfect with warm pita, fresh veggies, or as part of a mezze platter!

 Recipe Tips & Suggestions